1 Corinthians 13:13: “And now these three remain: faith, hope and love. But the greatest of these is love.”

 She had to sacrifice Dalaa’s education for now to ease the burden a little bit.

-Although their father is the one who works, she is the engine.
+Although their father is the one who works, but she is the engine.
 She has to manage everything, their education, their health, their food, their drink, “I am everything”, she confirms.

 “Being a mother means sacrificing everything for your children.
 I had to sell the microwave and the blender to buy food”, she says.